BenTBCampbell/Software-Engineering/DocumentationFiles/C# Coding Conventions.md

 * Write only one statement per line.
 * Write only one declaration per line, unless you are declaring multiple variables of the same data type and not initializing them.
 * Add at least one blank line between method and property definitions.
-* Use parentheses to make clauses apparent when necessary, and also use braces in the expression body at all times.
+* Use parentheses to make clauses apparent if necessary, and also use braces in the expression body at all times.

 ```c#
 if ((modelNumber == "V293234923023") && (modelYear > 2005)) {